tomheaton/slam/README.md

 # fs-dev

-A devEnv for Formula Student work :hammer_and_wrench:
+A dev-env for Formula Student work :hammer_and_wrench: